 Before Contacting the Helpdesk

-- Ensure that your inquiry is a technical issue related to Computing Science (eg: if you could not access SFU's wireless network, please email help AT sfu DOT ca.
+- Ensure that your inquiry is a technical issue related to Computing Science (eg: if you cannot access SFU's wireless network, please email help AT sfu DOT ca.

 - If you're a guest of Computing Science and require the use of SFU's wireless network, please contact your faculty member host and they will contact us with the request.
 You could also use Eduroam if you have an account from another institution.